iurianu/ember-blog-json-api/README.md

 > This README outlines the details of collaborating on this Ember application.
 > For this project, I used a JSON database provided by [Typicode](https://jsonplaceholder.typicode.com/), with two types of interpolating data: [Users](https://jsonplaceholder.typicode.com/users), and [Posts](https://jsonplaceholder.typicode.com/posts)
-> This version is an improved version of the blog app created after the youtube tutorial, which you can check on [Github](https://github.com/iurianu/ember-blog-rest-api), and on [Netlify](https://iurianu-ember-blog.netlify.app/)

 ## This Version